msaharan/dsaiengineering/search_and_ranking/search_and_ranking_demo/README.md

 # Override command if you want lexical-only:
 # docker run --rm -it search-ranking-demo python run_demo.py
 ```
 Dependencies are pinned via `uv.lock`; Docker builds consume the lockfile.
 No local `uv sync` needed unless you want to run outside Docker.
+ANN indexing is optional; the demo uses transformer dot-product retrieval by default.
+The dual-encoder training stub is provided but not wired into the demo run.

 The script will:
 1) Train a TF-IDF + logistic intent classifier on `data/query_intents.csv`.